redhat-cip/software-factory/docs/intro.rst

 ........

 Nodepool is a Jenkins slaves manager.
 It is design to provision and maintain one or more pools of Jenkins slave.
-An Openstack cloud account is needed to allow nodepool to store images/snapshot and start slave VMs.
+An OpenStack cloud account is needed to allow nodepool to store images/snapshot and start slave VMs.
 Within SF Nodepool is already pre-configured to run together with Jenkins and Zuul.